Kaltsoon/react-native-material/material/3-communicating-with-server.md

 # Communicating with server

 So far we have implemented features to our application without any actual server communication.
 For example, the rated repositories list we have implemented uses mock data and the sign-in form doesn't send the user's credentials to any authorization endpoint.
+In this section, we will learn how to communicate with a server using HTTP requests, how to use Apollo Client in a React Native application, and how to store data in the user's device.

 <!-- TODO: fullstack/rate-repository-api repo -->